prantlf/jsonlint/README.md

 with "json-schema-".
 JSON Type Definition can be selected by "rfc8927", "json-type-definition" or "jtd".
 If not specified, it will be "draft-07".

-If you specify schemas using the "-V" parameter, you will have to separate files to test with "--".
+If you specify multiple schemas, either separate them by comma (,) or use the "-V" parameter multiple times.

 ### Configuration